shimaore/astonishing-competition/commands.coffee.md

           @cdr.incremented ?= {}
           @counters[counter] ?= 0
           value = @counters[counter]

+Do not increment twice the same counter for the same CDR.

           unless @cdr.incremented[counter]
             @counters[counter] += @cdr.duration
             @cdr.incremented[counter] = true

+Do not apply free-call if the ceiling was already met at the start of the call.

           return false if value > total_up_to

           up_to = total_up_to - value
           @cdr.up_to ?= up_to

+Keep the most restrictive (lowest) value

           @cdr.up_to = up_to if @cdr.up_to > up_to
           true